linea-it/dri/Instalation.md

  in this file the variable debug should always be False and it is necessary to add the host allowed in ALLOWED_HOSTS parameter and allowed hosts CORS in variable CORS_ORIGIN_WHITELIST.

+## Setting Database

+This step is needed only to use oracle or postgresql database.
+The default sqlite is pre-configured in the repository files

+###  Postgresql
+Considering a new installation in a development environment with the postgresql + q3c database.

 Database settings must be made only in local_vars.py,

-to use sqlite it is not necessary to make any changes.

 Whereas the database used is postgresql + q3c and a development environment. the configuration of local_vars.py in the databases attribute is as follows.
 ```